BetterThanTomorrow/calva/docs/readthedocs/source/customizing.md

 Don't like the defaults?
 On this page we can collect some of the customizations that people have done, and maybe write a thing or two about it some day.

+## Jack-in and Connect Sequences

+Jack-in and Connect are very customizable through [Custom Connect Sequences](connect-sequences.md).

 ## REPL Window

 If you don't want the REPL window to open automatically on jack-in/connect, set `calva.openREPLWindowOnConnect` to `false`.
 Please note, that if the [Connect Sequence](connect-sequences.md) you are using has `afterCLJReplJackInCode`, then the CLJ REPL window will open anyway in order to evaluate that code for you in a visible way.

-## Jack-in and Connect Sequences

-Jack-in and Connect are very customizable through [Custom Connect Sequences](connect-sequences.md).
+## Pretty Printing

+Calva's pretty printing mode can be configured a bit.
+See [Pretty Printing](pprint.md).

 ## Calva Highlight